-Where there is dissemination, however, the issue becomes how widely that information must be disseminated in order to constitute publication.
-A leading case in this area is Netscape Communications Corp. v.
-Federal Insurance Co.60 There, the underlying complaint alleged that Netscape had intercepted and internally disseminated private online communications.61 The court held that internal disclosures of intercepted computer information and communications triggered coverage because the policy language covered disclosure to "any" person or organization.62 Therefore, even though the alleged disclosure was confined within the company, coverage was triggered.63
+and internally disseminated private online communications.59 The court held that internal disclosures of computer communications triggered coverage because the policy language covered disclosure to "any" person or organization.60 Therefore, even though the alleged disclosure was confined within the company, coverage was triggered.61

 As illustrated by Netscape, the publication requirement has often required a rather limited showing by those seeking coverage.
-While the cases are not uniform on this point, various courts hold that an insured need not disclose information widely or externally to satisfy the requirement of publication in cases involving data breaches or
+While the cases are not uniform on this point, 62 various courts have held that an insured need not disclose information widely or externally to satisfy the requirement of publication in cases involving data breaches or unauthorized disclosure of private information.
+63